-POLICIES AND CONSENT TO TREATMENT AGREEMENT of Edward Jacobs, Ph.D. & Associates, have had the opportunity to ask questions,
+POLICIES AND CONSENT TO TREATMENT AGREEMENT of Edward Jacobs, Ph.D. & Associates, and agree to have Edward Jacobs, Ph.D.

 I consent to my protected health information being used by Edward Jacobs, Ph.D. & Associates to provide psychological

 services, and to maintain health care operations.
 I understand that this complete document, including the signature page,

 is available for my review online at www.jacobsassociates.org and at the office of Edward Jacobs, Ph.D. & Associates.

-I authorize and agree to pay for any and all services that I receive
+- I authorize and agree to pay for any and all services that I receive

 that have not been authorized or not paid for or have been denied by my health insurance or that have been paid at a rate

 reduced from the usual and customary fee by my health insurance carrier.
 These services might include, but are not limited

-to, initial appointments ($215 per 45 min.), counseling and psychotherapy, consultations, report writing, document review
+to, initial appointments ($250 per 45 min.), counseling and psychotherapy, consultations, report writing, document review

-and preparation, telephone calls, travel time, missed appointments ($195 per 45 min.), neurofeedback ($130 per half hour),
+and preparation, telephone calls, travel time, missed appointments ($250 per 45 min.), neurofeedback ($175 per half hour),

 quantitative electroencephalography ($950), psychological, neuropsychological and educational testing, tutoring, and court

 time and testimony (fees determined on case by case basis).
 The fees for these services have been discussed with me.
 I AGREE

 - I agree to indemnify and hold harmless Edward Jacobs, Ph.D. & Associates and any of

 its employees or consultants for any use made of its evaluations, testimony, consultations, reports or records by any third

 RELEASE OF INFORMATION

 - I authorize the release of protected health information,

 both verbal and written, from Edward Jacobs, Ph.D. & Associates, to my/my child's primary care physician,__________________________

 of ___________________________________ related to my/my child's mental health and health concerns.

 - I authorize the

 release of any medical or other information necessary to process health insurance claims.

-• I authorize
+- I authorize payment of

 I authorize the release of information to the Insurance Commissioners of the States of New Hampshire and Massachusetts related

 to claims for services that are billed to my insurance that are not processed accurately.

 Ph.D. & Associates to bill any outstanding patient balance each month to the credit card indicated below.

-authorize and agree to the above conditions:
+authorize and agree to the above conditions: Signature and Date: _______________________